Cingulara/openrmf-docs/deployments/README.md

 To get https working on your EKS endpoints, read this article: https://aws.amazon.com/premiumsupport/knowledge-center/terminate-https-traffic-eks-acm/.
 This is the one I got to work successfully every time.
 And it is what I did in my charts for now while I test others.
 The issue (read PITA) is the DNS you get from each LoadBalancer, you have to add CNAME records for a TLD to point to them.
 No path level routing.
 Not very IaC so still working toward a better solution.

 Or if you need path based routing, https://aws.amazon.com/blogs/opensource/kubernetes-ingress-aws-alb-ingress-controller/.
 And then https://kubernetes-sigs.github.io/aws-alb-ingress-controller/guide/tasks/ssl_redirect/ for the path routing across all pieces.

+## Deploy the Metrics Server
+Please read up on https://docs.aws.amazon.com/eks/latest/userguide/metrics-server.html to see how you do that.
+* Pull down the metrics server tar gz
+* Untar
+* Apply the YAMLs in the directory
+* Run `kubectl get deployment metrics-server -n kube-system`